protos50/SQLi-BruteForcer-Test-RustServer/README.md

 ## Brute Forcer

-This project includes a modified version of the `FJZ-Bruteforcer v1.0`, originally intended for educational purposes such as Portswigger labs.
+This project includes a modified version of the [FJZ-Bruteforcer v1.0](https://github.com/protos50/brute-force-portswigger-login), originally intended for educational purposes such as Portswigger labs.
 It has been adapted to test SQL injection vulnerabilities through enumeration on a local Rust server.

 ### Features